-Michael Mistry is a Reader in Robotics at the School of Informatics, University of Edinburgh, where he is also a member of the Institute for Perception, Action and Behaviour.
-He is also affiliated with the School of Computer Science, University of Birmingham.
-He is broadly interested in human motion and humanoid robotics.
-His research focuses on issues relevant to dexterous movement in both humans and humanoid robots, including redundancy resolution and inverse kinematics, operational space control and manipulation, stochastic optimal control, and internal model learning and control, particularly in environmental contact.
-Previously, he has been a postdoc at the Disney Research Lab at Carnegie Mellon University, a researcher at the ATR Computational Neuroscience Lab, and a Ph.D. student in Stefan Schaal’s CLMC lab at the University of Southern California.
+Michael is a Professor and Personal Chair of Robotics at the School of Informatics, University of Edinburgh, and the Director of the Centre for Doctoral Training in Robotics and Autonomous Systems at the Edinburgh Centre for Robotics.
+Michael’s research focuses on the principles behind dexterous movement and control in robots and humans, particularly in environmental contact.
+This work spans operational space control, redundancy resolution, stochastic optimal control, and dynamics model learning and has been applied to compliant legged locomotion and manipulation for mining, offshore energy and the nuclear industries.
+Previously, Michael was a Senior Lecturer at the University of Birmingham, a postdoc at the Disney Research Lab at Carnegie Mellon University, a researcher at the ATR Computational Neuroscience Lab in Kyoto, Japan, and a Phd student in Stefan Schaal’s CLMC lab at the University of Southern California.

 0131 650 2937

 |Keyhan Kouhkiloui Babarahmati||Compliant and Stable Robot Control for Human-Robot Cooperation|

 |Èric Pairet Artau||Anthropomorphic Bimanual Manipulation Learnt by Demonstration|